How our team works

 Mr Ben Byrne

-I graduated from Cambridge University in 2004, and undertook my
+I graduated from Cambridge University in 2004, and

 training, I completed a PhD at Imperial College London, using mixed